 Easy Salted Caramel Pear Trifle is a layered dessert that you'll be licking the spoon wishing for more.
-Made with pound cake, poach Bosc pears, flavored whipped cream, crushed toasted hazelnut and L’Epicurien Salted Butter Caramel Spread.
+Made with pound cake, poach Bosc pears, flavored whipped cream, crushed toasted hazelnut and caramel sauce.

 Have you ever tried an easy Salted Caramel Pear Trifle?
 Then, you are missing an amazingly surprising dessert.
 Trifle is a traditional British dessert with flavored cream, fruits and a buttery pound or sponge cake soaked in sherry wine and custard, and topped with whipped cream.
 Since its original creation, this dessert has been evolving with many different variations over the ages.

-Now for the infused whipped cream with L’Epicurien Salted Butter Caramel Spread, which is available for purchase in our online shop.
+Now for the infused whipped cream with caramel sauce.
 I like to use gelatin powder in the whipped cream so that it holds the airy consistency for many days.
 If you don't do this, the fresh whipped cream will lose its fluffiness pretty fast.

 Assembling the Salted Caramel Pear Trifle